-10 safe places for female solo travel during COVID-19
+6 tips for safer female solo travel during COVID-19

 Safety is an obvious concern for women when it comes to traveling.
 However, there are plenty of ways women can keep safety top of mind while vacationing, from selecting certain destinations to protecting their belongings and themselves.
-Ahead, we’ll provide a guide to where we’ve felt the safest traveling, as well as some destinations female travel bloggers recommend.
 We’ll also share the best tips for using travel credit cards to protect your finances while you’re on the go.

 Tips on protecting yourself

 Safety should be your primary concern when you’re traveling, no matter who you are.
 For women, safety is especially a concern when you’re in an unfamiliar place.
 There are plenty of ways to keep yourself protected, though.
 Here’s what we recommend for women while they’re traveling:

 - Blend in: Try not to call too much attention to the fact that you’re alone.
 While you don’t necessarily have to be a wallflower everywhere you go, you might consider not broadcasting the fact that you’re traveling solo.
 You’re more vulnerable to predators when they know you have no one with you.

 - Plan ahead: Have a plan in place for most, if not all, of your trip.
 This is also helpful because you can share your itinerary with someone back home so they also know where you are.
 Whether it’s a family member or friend, give them a copy of your plan and check-in with them from time to time so they know you’re safe.

 - Research your destination: Before you head off, do some research on the destination as a whole, as well as various activities you’re interested in.
 Look up reviews or speak with others who have traveled there, if possible.
 Take recommendations to heart and listen if anyone says it’s an unsafe place.